Harsh Vardhan Shringla

-Harsh Vardhan Shringla (born 1962) is Chief Coordinator for India’s G20 Presidency in 2023.
-He has previously served as Foreign Secretary of India, Ambassador to USA, High Commissioner to Bangladesh and Ambassador to Thailand.
+Harsh Vardhan Shringla (born 1 May 1962) is a retired Indian diplomat of the Indian Foreign Service who is currently serving as the Member of the Rajya Sabha having being nominated by President of India.
+He has previously served as Foreign Secretary of India and India's Ambassador to the United States, High Commissioner to Bangladesh, and Ambassador to Thailand.
+He is also a Viksit Bharat Distinguished Fellow from January 2025.

 Educational background

-Harsh Vardhan Shringla graduated from the St. Stephen's College, Delhi University after being schooled at Mayo College, Ajmer.
-He worked in the private and public sectors in India prior to joining the Indian Foreign Service.
-He has published papers on conflict prevention, economic diplomacy, the Indian diaspora, and India-Bangladesh relations.
+Born in Bombay, Shringla was schooled at Mayo College, Ajmer and received a B.A. from St. Stephen's College, Delhi.
+He worked in private industry in India prior to joining the Indian Foreign Service (IFS).
+He since has published papers on conflict prevention, economic diplomacy, the Indian diaspora, and India-Bangladesh relations.

 Diplomatic career

-Ambassador Shringla joined the IFS in 1984 and in the course of a diplomatic career spanning over 35 years, he held a variety of positions in the Ministry of External Affairs (India), New Delhi and abroad besides becoming India's Ambassador/High Commissioner to the USA, Bangladesh and Thailand.
-Abroad, he served in different Missions of India in France (UNESCO); Permanent Mission to the United Nations in New York; Vietnam (Hanoi and Ho Chi Minh City); Israel and South Africa (Durban).
+Shringla joined the IFS in 1984 and spent 38 years in the service.
+He held a variety of positions both in New Delhi, at the headquarters of the MEA, and abroad at Indian diplomatic missions.
+He was posted in France (as part of India's Mission to UNESCO), the Permanent Mission of India to the United Nations in New York City, Vietnam (at the consulate-general and embassy in Hanoi and Ho Chi Minh City, respectively), Israel, and South Africa (at the consulate-general in Durban).

 Ambassador of India to Thailand

-Shringla went on his first Ambassadorial assignment to the Kingdom of Thailand and served for two years from January 2014 to January 2016.
+Shringla received his first ambassadorial assignment to the Kingdom of Thailand and served for two years from January 2014 to January 2016.

 High Commissioner of India to Bangladesh

 Shringla served as High Commissioner of India to Bangladesh from January 2016 to January 2019.
-During this period, Prime Minister Sheikh Hasina of Bangladesh visited India in April 2017 adding a new chapter to strengthening the bilateral relationship, which Indian Prime Minister Narendra Modi described as heralding of a ‘Sonali Adhyay’ or a Golden Era in the bilateral ties.
-He is also credited to play important role as co-chair of the India-Bangladesh Joint Boundary Working Group in finalizing the contours of the Land Boundary Agreement with Bangladesh.
+During this period, Prime Minister Sheikh Hasina of Bangladesh visited India in April 2017, a visit that Shringla helped coordinate.
+Prime Minister Narendra Modi described her visit as the heralding of a "Sonali Adhyay" or a "Golden Era" in the bilateral ties.
+He is also credited for his role as the co-chair of the India-Bangladesh Joint Boundary Working Group, which finalized India's Land Boundary Agreement with Bangladesh.